 In the middle of questioning, I blurted out, “I am a poor prosecutor.
 I don’t even know what an Armani suit looks like.”
 The defendant immediately opened his jacket and said, “I am wearing one now.”
 To this day I wish my statement was intentional, but it was accidental, I admit.
 At that moment I realized that if I had not been actively listening, I would never have heard him confess that he was wearing a suit that was in fact tracked back to the crime.

 I learned to listen to everything.

-I have found that during the time period when a business is beginning to fail, management and owners tend to panic.
+I have found that, during the time period when a business is beginning to fail, management and owners tend to panic.
 Panic will suck you dry.
 You will have no energy left, and your choices and decisions will no longer be rational.
 Instead of panicking and grasping for things to hold onto as you plummet, step back and focus on your direction.
 Yes, this sounds easy to write, but in practice it is extremely hard.
-Like every business owner, I have lost sleep when my business stops moving or begins to descend.
+Like every business owner, I have lost sleep when my business stopped moving or began to descend.

 These are the times when you need to put your foot down and tell yourself to stop panicking.
-My mentor once told me that the worst problems in the world are the imagined problems.
+My mentor once told me that the worst problems in the world are the problems we imagine.
 Why?
 Because we imagine that they are the worst.
 When we are panicked, our imaginations take over.
 Stop that from happening by getting help.